mchianale/mchianale/README.md

 <h2>🔍 Featured Projects</h2>

+###

+### LLM
+- **[French Law RAG](https://github.com/mchianale/juriBot)** (Code of Education) – Developed an RAG (Retrieval-Augmented Generation) system for French law, specifically focused on the Code of Education.
+The system uses embeddings and a similarity search to retrieve relevant legal articles from Légifrance, and then generates answers to legal questions based on these texts.
+This project integrates the Mistral model for enhanced understanding and text generation.

 ### Software & Full-Stack Development
 - **[Real Estate Loan Application Service (France)](https://github.com/mchianale/loan_request_application)** - App for evaluating real estate loans in France, built with `Spyne`, `Flask`, `MongoDB`, and a `front-end` for full-stack functionality.
 - **[Learning Pro Web App](https://github.com/mchianale/Learning_Pro_Web_App)** — A learning platform inspired by Anki, with social features, developed using `Node.js` and `React`.